 If you walk into your career discussion meeting thinking that your manager will commit to promoting you in the next cycle and that doesn’t happen, it will lead to disappointment and you distressing the session altogether.

 In our earlier guide, we outline five ways to conduct meetings effectively.
 Below we have outlined a few tips to ensure that you are setup for success for your next career development meeting.

 Career discussions can be very intense, and you want your manager to come prepared to be an active participant.
 These discussions would go nowhere in case your manager is not ready to contribute.
 A good way to ensure active participation is to share meeting agenda.
 You should send the agenda at least a day before the meeting.
 This will give your manager time to think through it and be ready for the discussion.
 It is also a good idea to invite your manager to add to the agenda if needed.

 Always start the meeting with a positive note by thanking your manager for making the time for this discussion.
 You should reiterate the agenda and clearly outline the expected outcome of the meeting.
 Once aligned on the outcome, you and your manager now have a combined goal of sticking to the agenda and completing the discussion with the expected takeaways.

-Once the meeting is over, send meeting notes.
+Once the meeting is over, send meeting notes and action items.
 You own your career development and hence it is your responsibility to document the discussion and hold both you and your manager accountable for delivery on the meeting outcomes.
 You can refer to our guide for an overview of how to write meeting notes effectively.